 All of the pass's days must be used consecutively.
 After the initial use, you have either 24, 48, or 72 hours to use it again.
 Thus, with a Brussels Card valid for 24 hours, you may begin your sightseeing at 1pm on the first day, take advantage of the savings throughout the evening, and then visit more attractions for free until 1pm on the second day.

-Please be aware that the public transportation STIB option can begin before the main pass.
-If you plan on walking to sights on your first day, there’s no need to activate your STIB pass until you need to board your first bus, tram, or metro.
+Please be aware that the Tickets For Brussels Card Stib Public Transport P976318 Tickets can begin before the main pass.
+If you plan on walking to sights on your first day, there's no need to activate your STIB pass until you need to board your first bus, tram, or metro.
 This may be done at any of the 375 GO ticket machines located throughout the city.
-You’ll still be able to ride the bus for 24, 48, or 72 hours, but they don’t have to be consecutive.
+You'll still be able to ride the bus for 24, 48, or 72 hours, but they don't have to be consecutive.

 Last but not least, don't forget to take advantage of the passes's savings at participating eateries and stores even after your pass has expired.